harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/disk-fill.md

 ### Data block size

-It defines the size of the data block required to fill the ephemeral storage of the target pod.
-You can tune it using the `DATA_BLOCK_SIZE` environment variable.
+It specifies the size of the data block required to fill the ephemeral storage of the target pod.
 It is in terms of `KB`.
-The default value of `DATA_BLOCK_SIZE` is `256`.
+The default value of `DATA_BLOCK_SIZE` is `256` KB.
+Tune it by using the `DATA_BLOCK_SIZE` environment variable.

 Use the following example to tune it: